edoardocattapan/ardo.github.io/_posts/2019-09-19-political-inclinations.md

 Where do our political inclinations come from?
-Some psychologists believe that our political inclinations come from our relationship with our own father, because he is the first authority figure who helps to mold our own sensibility for setting the right balance between chaos and order in our lives.
+There is a theory from psychology that our political inclinations come from our relationship with our own fathers, because the fathe figure is the first authority which helps us mold our own sensibility for setting the right balance between chaos and order.
 In politics, chaos is freedom and order is authority.

 As with most things that map along a spectrum, extremes in politics are a sign of a poor balance in the mind: excessively skewed towards either chaos (too much freedom is anarchy) or order (too much authority is totalitarianism).